micromark/mdx-state-machine/readme.md

 ### 7.2 Deviations from Markdown

-MDX adds certain constructs to Markdown, but for reasons which will be described in following sections, certain constructs in Markdown are not supported:
+MDX adds constructs to Markdown but also prohibits certain normal Markdown constructs.

 #### 7.2.1 HTML